-We will evaluate the program to determine the extent to which the project is contributing to the program objectives and outcomes.
+We will evaluate the program to measure how well its outcomes and objectives have been achieved.
 We may use information from your application and project reports for this purpose.
 We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.

-We may contact you after you finish your project for more information to assist with this evaluation.
+We may contact you up to five years after you finish your project for more information to assist with this evaluation.